ibm-cloud-docs/power-iaas/global-replication-service.md

 The impacts on other {{site.data.keyword.powerSys_notm}} operations due to global replication service are as follows:

-1. No changes in image interfaces and no replication support for images.
+- No changes in image interfaces and no replication support for images.
-2. No changes in the operation interface and storage pool affinity rules for virtual server instances.
+- No changes in the operation interface and storage pool affinity rules for virtual server instances.
 The replication and non-replication-enabled volumes now support volume attachment and detachment.
-3. Snapshot and capture are allowed for a virtual server instance with replication and non-replication-enabled volumes when the volumes are from the same storage pool.
+- Snapshot and capture are allowed for a virtual server instance with replication and non-replication-enabled volumes when the volumes are from the same storage pool.
 The snapshot and capture is done by using the non-replication-enabled volumes internally even though the volumes of a virtual server instance are replication-enabled.
-5. All volume operations are allowed except when the volume is a part of a volume group, like extending volume size.
-7. The cloned volumes are replication-enabled when the source volume is replication-enabled.
+- The cloned volumes are replication-enabled when the source volume is replication-enabled.

 ## Limitations of Global replication service
 {: #limitations-GRS}